General Foundations of Algebra

 Vary the parameters of a problem

-Use an existing problem and give it an algebraic perspective, promoting the search for relationships, patterns, conjectures and generalizations.
+Use an existing problem and give it an algebraic perspective, by promoting the search for relationships, patterns, conjectures and generalizations.

 In a team of four people, how many handshakes will there be if each person shakes hands with all the other people only once?